Cedar Slope, California: Geography

-According to the United States Census Bureau, the CDP covers an area of 0.7 square miles (1.8 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 0.3 square miles (0.7 km^{2}), all of it land.

 Demographics

+Cedar Slope first appeared as a census designated place in the 2010 U.S. census.

 History

 The first occupant of Cedar Slope was the artist and seamstress Nellie Marshall in 1881.
 Nearby Marshall Creek is named after her.
 In 1945, 80 acres of the original homestead were purchased and developed by Les and Ruth Bailey and Fred and Hazelyn Hopkins.
 Tulare County approved this 80-acre expanse as Tract 119 in 1947, authorizing the construction of the area's first cabins.
 Many of the first wave of cabins were built by World War Two veterans.
 The community owned Cedar Slope Mutual Water Company, established in 1947, provides and manages water to the development.
 Carl and Lynn Tapia rebuilt the Cedar Slope Inn after the original store on that site on Highway 190 burned down in the late 1960s.
 The couple ran it as a community bar and music venue until Carl suffered his first stroke in 1997.
 Afterwards the property passed into other hands.
 The Cedar Slope Inn suffered no meaningful damage during the Sequoia Complex Fire (SQF Complex).